-Expenditure variables on the 2019 home health event file have been rounded to the nearest penny.
-Person-level expenditure information released on the MEPS 2019 Full-Year Consolidated File was rounded to the nearest dollar.
-It should be noted that using the 2019 MEPS event files to create person-level totals will yield slightly different totals than those on the consolidated file.
+Expenditure variables on the 2019 dental file have been rounded to the nearest penny.
+Person-level expenditure information to be released on the MEPS 2019 Full Year Consolidated File will be rounded to the nearest dollar.
+It should be noted that using the MEPS event files to create person-level totals will yield slightly different totals than those found on the full-year consolidated file.
 These differences are due to rounding only.
 Moreover, in some instances, the number of persons having expenditures on the event files for a particular source of payment may differ from the number of persons with expenditures on the person-level expenditure file for that source of payment.
 This difference is also an artifact of rounding only.